ShootProof/recruiting-back-end/README.md

 # Guidelines

-We are including two different exercises: one for data modeling, and another object-oriented design.
+We are including two different exercises: one for data modeling, and another object-oriented programming.

-* This exercise should not take you more than two hours to complete
+* This exercise should not take you more than two hours to complete.
+* You may submit your response in one of the following ways:
+  * Package up an archive (ZIP, tarball, etc.) of your files and deliver it to your contact (<careers+dev@shootproof.com> of your recruiting firm contact).
+  * Fork our repository and open a pull request.

 # Exercises